arav06/aws-fundies/aws-management-concepts.md

 * AWS Organizations - Basics, Management, Billing

 We have a company which is growing.
-The company has many departments which is creating many accounts for their environments such as dev, testing and production
+The company has many departments which are creating many accounts for their environments such as dev, testing and production

 To handle this growth, we will use AWS organizations which will let us centrally manage all the accounts.
 You can create and apply policies and it will apply it across the entire infrastructure.
 It gives central security and we can audit all the organizations from one place